kirilio3/Autonomous-Navigation-on-a-Duckiebot/README.md

 # Autonomous Navigation on a Duckiebot
 ## This project runs on Ubuntu Linux

-## Duckiebot is a low-cost platform for robotics education, which provides an ideal testbed for exploring computer vision techniques in autonomous navigation [1].
-This project aims to integrate homography estimation, AprilTag detection, optical flow, and augmented reality (AR) to enable a Duckiebot to navigate lanes, avoid obstacles, and enhance visualization.
-Motivated by the need to apply classroom concepts like perspective transforms and feature tracking, I developed a ROS-based system to process the Duckiebot’s camera feed in real-time.
-The system achieves robust lane following, precise AprilTag-based stopping, and obstacle avoidance, while AR overlays add an interactive dimension.
+## Introduction
+This project transforms a Duckiebot, an affordable robotics education platform, into an autonomous navigation system.
+By integrating advanced computer vision techniques, the Duckiebot can follow lanes, avoid obstacles, detect specific markers to stop, and display augmented reality (AR) overlays.
+Built using the Robot Operating System (ROS), this system processes the Duckiebot’s camera feed in real-time, making it a practical tool for learning about robotics and autonomous driving.

 ## Components:
 ### 1. Bird eye view of homography estimation